theowenyoung/archive-actionsflow/docs/workflow.md

     url: https://hnrss.org/newest?points=300
 ```

+## `on.<trigger_name>`

+Optional, the options of the trigger, the default value is `{}`, You can find the trigger's documentation for getting the available params.

+All triggers are supported a general options, For a list of general params, see [General params for triggers](/docs/triggers.md#general-params-for-triggers)

-## Context and expression syntax for Actionsflow on
+### Context and expression syntax for Actionsflow on

 You can access context information in workflow triggers, you need to use specific syntax to tell Actionsflow to evaluate a variable rather than treat it as a string.